vladimirrotariu/parallel-monte-carlo-simulations/README.md

 simulation_configs = [unbiased_coin_config, biased_coin_config]
 ```

-And, finally, one may perform the Monte Carlo simulations configured above, having in mind that without specifying `output_paths`, the output csv files will be written by default in the directory where is the Python script with the structure
+And, finally, one may perform the Monte Carlo simulations configured above, having in mind that without specifying `output_paths`, the output csv files will be written by default in the directory where it is executed the Python script which calls the object method `simulate`:
 ```python
 battery_parallel_MC.simulate(models, simulation_configs)
 ```